jeeberhardt/mobius/docs/source/hello_world.rst

 Hello, world!
 =============

-This example shows the basic usage of Mobius, and how to use Bayesian Optimisation (BO) to optimize peptides against the MHC class I HLA-A*02:01.
-Starting from a single peptide sequence with a low binding affinity, the goal is to improve the binding afffinity in only few DMT iterations.
+This example shows the basic usage of `mobius`, and how to use Bayesian Optimisation (BO) to optimize peptides against the MHC class I HLA-A*02:01.
+Starting from a single peptide sequence with a low IC50 in the micromolar range, the goal is to improve the IC50 in only few DMT iterations.

-First, import the required modules and functions from the Mobius package, as well as NumPy:
+First, import the required modules and functions from the `mobius` package, as well as NumPy:

 .. code-block:: python